Mirandadaa/mica-gd300/lectures/proj-storytelling.md

 # Project: Storytelling

-Pick a pre-existing short story of any genre from newspaper, book, article, essay, podcast, etc.
+Pick a short story of any genre from newspaper, book, article, essay, podcast, etc.

 Analyze the story - What is it about?
 Who are involved?
 Where is it happening?
 What is the tone of the story?
 Is there a [story arc](https://en.wikipedia.org/wiki/Story_arc)?